 As a historically Roman Catholic country, France has more than its fair share of beautiful churches and cathedrals.
 While most tourists visit the Notre Dame Cathedral in Paris, many may not realize that another one of France’s most impressive cathedrals is only about a 45 minute train ride outside of Paris.
 In fact, it has even been classified as a UNESCO World Heritage Site since 1991.
 In this guide, you’ll learn the history behind the Cathedral of Reims and some of the interesting facts that surround it.

+While the information provided in this post is free, we also sell tours at very reasonable prices.
 You could spend two weeks in Paris and still not see all of the amazing museums and attractions that the city has to offer.
 However, after spending a few days of Paris tours, seeing the Louvre, Catacombs or maybe even a Le Marais food tour, venturing on a Paris day trip is a great idea.
 One of our most popular Paris day trips is our Day Trip from Paris to the Champagne region, which allows you to visit a few different Champagne houses in a few of the region’s most beautiful towns.

 History of the Reims Cathedral

 The Notre Dame de Reims Cathedral, or simply Reims Cathedral, is named after the city it was built in.
 In French, Notre Dame means “Our Lady”, so the literal translation of the cathedral’s name is Our Lady of Reims.
 Before delving more into facts on the cathedral, it’s worth mentioning that Reims is probably one of the most difficult French city names for anglophones to pronounce.
 Our best advice is to think of it as the word ‘rance’, but with a strong nasal accent.
 Whatever you do, don’t pronounce it as ‘reems’, or you might not get very good directions.